rtcharity/resources.eahub.org/content/tips/one-on-ones.md

 * When you first bring up the option of having a one-on-one, let people know this is a regular activity your group does, which will hopefully make it obvious you aren’t asking them on a date!
 * Use phrases like “grabbing a coffee and chatting about X”.
-* Have the meeting in a public space - e.g. a cafe or park.
+* Have the meeting in a public space - e.g. a cafe or park.

 ## Timing

-* Schedule a meeting as soon as possible after someone expresses interest.
+* Schedule a meeting as soon as possible after someone expresses interest.
-* 30 minutes seems to be a good time for a session.
+* 30 minutes seems to be a good time for a session.
 * If you are planning on doing an introductory seminar, then personal interaction can be a crucial factor in getting people to sign up for it.
-* Check in with people the day before a one-on-one and make sure they are still available
+* Check-in with people the day before a one-on-one and make sure they are still available.
 * Don’t run overtime: Discuss at the start how long each of you have for the meeting, then finish by recapping the resources you intend to send them.

-## During the meeting:
+## During the meeting

 * Try to make the conversation balanced - spend much of the time listening.
 This can be harder to do when the meeting is a conversation about EA, and you are the resident expert on EA.
 Use the questions from <a target="_blank" href="https://forum.effectivealtruism.org/posts/NrLCM4vcf8PRqkLaH/guide-to-successful-community-1-1s">EA Oxford’s guide</a>, or <a target="_blank" href="https://docs.google.com/document/d/1YNDycpfXRqU8i7GrigY0U0t4_N9e8i7exRbvwrHfBrc/edit">EA Cambridge’s question list</a> to encourage the other person to talk more.
 * You might want to get drinks or food, this will make both people more committed to investing time in the conversation.
 * Keep in mind how much exposure to effective altruism ideas they’ve already had.
-Avoid or explain jargon and acronyms.
+If you use acronyms and other jargon, make sure these terms aren’t going over their head.
-* Pay attention to their willingness to change their mind when presented with compelling arguments or evidence. (from <a target="_blank" href="https://forum.effectivealtruism.org/ea/1p7/a_concrete_model_for_running_an_ea_group/">Tobias Pulver</a>)
+* Pay attention to their willingness to change their mind when presented with compelling arguments or evidence (from <a target="_blank" href="https://forum.effectivealtruism.org/ea/1p7/a_concrete_model_for_running_an_ea_group/">Tobias Pulver</a>).
 * Asking people what motivates them to care about particular areas is a good way or gauging their depth of knowledge and how much they've already thought about doing good.
 * You might like to take notes as you go about resources you want to send them afterwards.

 ## Afterwards

-Send a follow up email, with a personalised list of reading recommendations.
+Send a follow-up email, with a personalised list of reading recommendations.

 # Additional Resources